• Skip to primary navigation

 Instructions

-• Chill a bowl in the fridge.
-Off the heat, whisk together the egg yolks, sugar, cornflour and vanilla extract or seeds (scraped from a pod cut in half down the middle horizontally) in a saucepan using a balloon whisk until you have a creamy paste.
-Gradually add the milk, whisking until mixed well together.
+• Off the heat, whisk together the egg yolks, sugar, cornflour, vanilla and cinnamon powder in a saucepan using a balloon whisk until you have a creamy paste.
+Gradually add the milk, whisking until mixed well together then add the lemon zest.

-• Put the pan on a medium heat and whisk constantly until the mixture thickens.
+• Put the pan on a medium heat and whisk constantly until the mixture thickens (but don't boil).
 Remove pan from the heat.
-(If you don’t use the vanilla pod, add the extract or powder at this point).
-Transfer the custard to the chilled bowl and immediately cover it with cling film to prevent a skin from forming.
-Set aside to cool.
+Immediately cover it with cling film to prevent a skin from forming.
+Set aside to cool then discard the lemon peels.

-• Lightly oil or butter the muffin moulds and preheat the oven - preferably to the highest setting at 250°C/480°F/230°C mark 9.
+• Generously oil or butter the muffin moulds and preheat the oven - preferably to the highest setting at 250°C/480°F (230°C fan/mark 9).

-• On a lightly floured surface – roll the pastry if needed – using a cookie cutter or glass (about 9cm diameter, slightly bigger than the 7cm diameter muffin cavity), cut out discs and press them into each cavity.
+• On a lightly floured surface - roll the pastry if needed - using a cookie cutter or glass (about 8cm/ 3 inch max diameter - the same diameter as your muffin cavity), cut out discs and press them into the bottom of each cavity.

 • Leave to cool in the moulds/tins for about 5 minutes then turn them out on to a wire rack.